mheap/nexmo-developer/Runbook.md

 ## Error Monitoring and Reporting

 We use [Bugsnag](https://www.bugsnag.com/) for monitoring errors both on the Backend and Frontend splitted into different Projects.
-Bare in mind that most of the errors are logged under `Markdown#show` so it might take a while to find a specific error.
+Bear in mind that most of the errors are logged under `Markdown#show` so it might take a while to find a specific error.

 ## Health checks